Shashimaram/BlogApplication/README.md

 ## Introduction

 "My Blog" is a simple blog application developed as part of my learning journey with Django.
 It allows users to publish and read blog posts, add comments, and view similar posts filtered by tags.

-The application is built using Python, Django, HTML, CSS, and jQuery."
+# Technologies Used:
+> Python
+> Django
+> HTML
+> CSS
+> jQuery

 ## Features